serokell/ariadne/docs/usage-tui.md

 ## `Knit` command language

 `Knit` is a simple dynamically-typed command language created by Serokell.
 It lets you to control Ariadne by calling and composing functions.
-On the `Help` tab, you can see a complete list of all available functions, along with their signatures and short descriptions.
+In the `Help` tab, you can see a complete list of all available functions, along with their signatures and short descriptions.
 Let's explore `Knit` syntax and these functions in more detail.

 ### General syntax

 To begin with, all `Knit` functions accept keyword arguments, some of which may be optional.
-Optional arguments are marked with "`?`" suffix in the help.
-If an argument can be specified many times (including zero), it's marked with "`*`" suffix.
-If it can be specified many times, but has to be specified at least once, it's marked with "`+`" suffix.
-To specify a keyword argument, write its name followed by `:` and the value.
+Optional arguments are marked with a "`?`" suffix in help.
+If an argument can be specified many times (including zero), it's marked with a "`*`" suffix.
+If it can be specified many times, but has to be specified at least once, it's marked with a "`+`" suffix.
+To specify a keyword argument, write its name, followed by `:` and a value.
 Types are checked while executing the command, not when parsing it.
 Functions may also have a variable number of arguments.

-Let's take `print` command for example.
+Let's take the `print` command for example.
 It expects a single argument named "`value`" of any type.
 To run it, type in the REPL:

     print value: "test"

-Here we call `print` command passing it the string `"test"` as a value for `"value"` argument.
+Here we call the `print` command, passing it the string `"test"` as a value for the `"value"` argument.
 Of course, you can omit argument names, specifying them in the same order as in help:

     print "test"

 You can also specify some of the command's optional arguments without specifying others.
 For example, `new-wallet` command creates a new wallet and expects three arguments: `pass`, `name` and `entropy-size`.
-You can either call it with both passphrase and name, omitting argument names:
+There are two ways to call it.
+You can call it with both the passphrase and name, omitting the argument names:

     new-wallet "cat" "test"